acousticrobot/web-16/_posts/2016-01-01-new-site-launching-2016.md

 ### The Archives

-I've transfered most of the content from before into the new site, but if I've screwed up and not presented something that used to be here as well as it once was, I've also done my best to store static copies of all the old content.
-I've also added the older (pre 2009) content back in.
+I've transfered most of the content from before into the new site, but for the sake of preservation, I've also done my best to store static copies of all the old content.
+I've also added the older *(pre 2009)* content back in.
 All of this is available in [the Archives](/archives).

 ### Artworks